HJacksons/potato-efficientViT/README.md

 ## Project Overview

-This project focuses on the development and evaluation of a novel hybrid deep learning architecture, **EfficientNetV2B3ViT**, for advanced potato plant disease detection and identification from images.
-The work presented here forms the basis of a research paper, showcasing the model's superior performance and capabilities.
-While the primary focus is on `EfficientNetV2B3ViT`, the framework also supports experimentation with other Convolutional Neural Network (CNN) and Vision Transformer (ViT) based architectures.
+Addressing the significant challenge of accurately detecting diseases in staple crops like potatoes, this project introduces and evaluates **`EfficientNetV2B3+ViT`**, a novel hybrid deep learning model.
+This model, combining a Convolutional Neural Network (EfficientNetV2B3) with a Vision Transformer (ViT), demonstrates superior performance for potato plant disease detection and identification, forming the core of the research paper detailed below.
+While this hybrid model is the central focus, the framework also supports experimentation with other CNN and ViT-based architectures.

 ### Publication Details